 Buyouts (Voluntary Separation Incentive Payments)

 A buyout is a lump-sum payment equivalent to an employee’s severance pay entitlement, generally up to a maximum of $25,000.
-Some buyout maximums have been lower, especially in the U.S. Postal Service; the USPS further has used varying policies regarding the timing of separation dates and payments.
-Also, the Defense Department is authorized to pay buyouts in lump sums or installments: biweekly payments at a rate selected by the employee until the full amount of the buyout is paid, up to one year, or in two equal payments, one following separation and the other half six months later.
+Some buyout maximums have been lower, especially in the U.S. Postal Service; the Defense Department has authority to pay up to $40,000.

 Buyout payments are taxable for purposes of federal withholding, Medicare, applicable state and local taxes, and Social Security for those covered by that system.
+They also are subject to reduction for debt owed to the agency, commercial garnishment, or court-ordered alimony or child support.
 The payments are not counted as basic pay for purposes of calculating benefits such as annuities and cannot be invested in Thrift Savings Plan accounts.

-Employees leaving with a buyout have the same options to continue federally sponsored insurance as do similarly situated workers retiring or resigning without an incentive payment.
+Employees leaving with a buyout have the same options to continue federally sponsored insurance as do similarly situated workers retiring or resigning, as pertinent, without an incentive payment.
 See Chapter 2 for insurance policies for those retiring and see Chapter 8, Section 5, for policies for those separating before retirement eligibility.